Medicaid Rehab Coverage for Drug, Alcohol, and Substance Abuse Treatment

 A 2016 study published in the journal Health Affairs used data from 2013 to 2014 to examine how each state defined Medicaid benefits for substance use disorders.
 Analysts found that many states failed to cover all levels of care required for effective substance abuse treatment—including medications used to treat opioid use disorder.
 This means that low-income populations in certain states who are on Medicaid may not have access to these services.6

-Many inpatient and residential care programs provide medical care and substance rehabilitation—including group and individual therapy, 12-step meetings, and other recovery activities—24 hours per day in a highly structured setting.
+Most rehabs that take Medicaid generally provide programs provide medical care and substance rehabilitation—including group and individual therapy, 12-step meetings, and other recovery activities—24 hours per day in a highly structured setting.
 Short-term programs last between 3 and 6 weeks and are followed by outpatient therapy.
 Long-term programs last for between 6 and 12 months and focus on resocializing patients as they prepare to re-enter their communities.
 These programs may offer ancillary services such as employment training.8

+Outpatient rehabs that takes Medicaid exist across the country.
 Outpatient services provide a range of therapies in group and individual settings, including psychoeducation, skills development, cognitive behavioral therapy, and support groups.
 Patients do not live at the treatment facility while they are involved in these programs.
 However, American Addiction Centers provides room and board to clients in its partial hospitalization and intensive outpatient programs who do not live in the local area.

 Intensive outpatient services offer at least 9 hours of therapy per week in sets of three 3-hour sessions, and some studies have found them to be similar to residential and inpatient programs in both services and effectiveness.9